UN-OCHA/common-design-wordpress/README.md

 To adhere to the Common Design, the Gutenberg block style settings are disabled, and CD styles are applied to the Gutenberg blocks.

 ## Editor styles
-There is a stylesheet `style-editor.css` which contains duplicate rules for the Gutenberg blocks and CD components and some rules from `cd.css` to ensure the Content Editors see the styles as they will appear on published pages, while editing content.
+There is a stylesheet `style-editor.css` which contains duplicate rules with some adjustments to the selectors, for the Gutenberg blocks and CD components and some rules from `cd.css` to ensure the Content Editors see the styles as they will appear on published pages, while editing content.

 ## Installation
 WordPress themes live in the `wp-content/themes` folder.
 Upload the theme as a zip via the Wordpress UI and activate.